Haokai-Tian/Tian2022_microbiome/README.md

-# Tian2022_Proc B script
+# Tian2022_microbiome script
-# Currently, our paper was submitted to Proc B.
+# Currently, our paper was under review.